ronf/asyncssh/README.rst

 #.
 Install Python 3.4 or later from http://www.python.org or your
    favorite packaging system.

 #.
-Install PyCrypto 2.6 or later from http://www.pycrypto.org or your
+Optionally install PyCrypto 2.6 or later from http://www.pycrypto.org
+   or your favorite packaging system.

+#.
+Optionally install PyCA 0.6.1 or later from https://cryptography.io
-   favorite packaging system.
+   or your favorite packaging system.

 #.
 Optionally install curve25519-donna from
    http://github.com/agl/curve25519-donna if you want support for